Syncriix/Pomodoro-Suite/README.md

+Old Project intended for a Hire, sunset

+---

-* What I want to do
+* What I wanted to do
 - [ ] Editable pomodoros
 - [ ] Customizable timeframes
 - [ ] Auto stoping current clock on pause